B.A., Vassar College

 M.A. and Ph.D., University of Chicago

 My primary research investigates the neural basis of attention, emotion, executive functions, and self-regulation in the human brain.
 My recent research has examined neural processes that implement self-regulatory functions, such as regulating emotions and controlling on-line adjustments in performance following mistakes during difficult cognitive tasks.
 I am also interested in both adaptive and maladaptive aspects of mind-wandering as an aspect of attentional regulation and the effects of stress and adversity on executive functions.
-I rely upon cognitive, psychophysiological (EEG/ERP) methods to address these questions, and am currently adding eye-tracking and pupillometry to my methodological toolbox.
-In addition to these primary lines of research, I have co-authored a cognitive neuroscience textbook with Marie Banich (4th edition forthcoming from Cambridge University Press, December 2017).
-I also have a side interest in how research in psychology and neuroscience can promote global child welfare, an issue I addressed in a recent book on international adoption (Oxford University Press, 2016).
+I rely upon cognitive, psychophysiological (EEG/ERP), and eye-tracking methods to address these questions.
+In addition to these primary lines of research, I have co-authored a cognitive neuroscience textbook with Marie Banich (Cambridge University Press, 2018).
+I also have examined how research in psychology and neuroscience can promote global child welfare, an issue I addressed in a recent book on international adoption (Oxford University Press, 2016).
 More broadly, I am interested in the intersection between rigorous methodology and societal implications of cognitive neuroscience research.